RPA 101: Choosing the right process to Automate

 Robotic process automation can help address business process complexity, increase efficiencies and dramatically reduce costs.
 But, to be successful, organizations need full transparency into which business processes can benefit from automation.

 Robotic process automation (RPA) is evolving at a rapid pace, promising to deliver significant cost, performance and scalability benefits by automating redundant business processes.
-As with any new technology, adopting RPA requires investment of time and resources, as well as a commitment to change.
+As with any new technology, adopting RPA requires an investment of time and resources, as well as a commitment to change.
 Moving forward, the next stage of the journey is to carefully choose which processes are best suited for automation and have the potential to produce the most value.

 Perhaps the hardest aspect of RPA is choosing which process to start with.
 Perhaps the easiest choice would be to tackle simple processes first.
 Doing this would mean faster results with minimum initial effort.
-However, the results will most likely have minimal impact to your company’s operations in terms of solving time or cost constraints.
+However, the results will most likely have minimal impact on your company’s operations in terms of solving time or cost constraints.
 But if you choose to automate a complex process first, which would translate to higher rewards and a bigger ROI, the time and effort to streamline would be much greater.
 Therefore, choosing the right process is key to implementing RPA.
 A general rule of thumb to follow is to choose a process that is rule-based and definable.
-Data-driven processes such as HR Services, Finance and Accounting, IT Services and Supply Chain operations owing to their repetitive nature makes them the perfect processes to automate.
+Data-driven processes such as HR Services, Finance and Accounting, IT Services, and Supply Chain operations owing to their repetitive nature make them the perfect processes to automate.

 In order to gain a clearer picture of what business activities are ideal for automation, let’s investigate some of the most relevant factors that can help organizations determine if a business process is well-suited for automation and how it will benefit from RPA.